 Tecnun eRacing Design, build, race, learn and enjoy.

 The Tecnun single-seater is currently racing at the Assen circuit (Holland) and will soon be racing at Montmeló.

-It was freezing cold and pouring with rain that night in San Sebastian.
-"A bad day to start work", thought Patxi, who was starting his first shift as a security guard at the Ibaeta campus of the University of Navarra.
-That Friday was going without incident: there were no cars in the car park, all the doors were securely locked and no lights had been left on.
+It was freezing cold and pouring rain that night in San Sebastian.
+"A bad day to start working," thought Patxi, who was facing his first shift as a security guard at the University of Navarra's campus in Ibaeta.
+That Friday was passing without incident: there were no cars on the car park, all the doors were securely locked and no lights had been left on.

 At three o'clock in the morning Patxi went out on his rounds.
 All he could hear was the scuffing of his boots on the asphalt and the pattering of the rain on his mackintosh.
 When he reached the multi-purpose building, a murmur disturbed him.
 As he approached the Automotive Workshop, where the voices were coming from, he was surprised to find a group of young men who seemed to be stripping a car similar to a Formula 1 car.

 -Hey, who are you?
 What are you doing here at this hour? -he exclaimed as he pulled out his walkie talkie.